xu33/simplestAmdLoader/README.md

 simplestAmdLoader
 =================

-A very simple and clear amd loader for the web.
+A very simple and clean amd loader for the web.